 As mentioned, the immunotherapy takes time to get into their system and start working so the Veterinary Dermatologist gave me a plan to cope with Ava's symptoms in the meantime.
 The idea being that as the allergy vaccine starts to work, her reactions to the allergens will start to lessen, and her dependence on the short-term treatments will decrease.
 I like that idea!

-For her paws and skin in general, I used an antifungal, antimicrobial medicated dog allergy shampoo and bathe her at least once a week, but only at first to keep the yeast at bay.
-They also told me to wipe her paws at the end of each day.
+For her paws and skin in general, I used an antifungal, antimicrobial medicated dog allergy shampoo (Quick Relief Neem) and bathed her at least once a week, but only at first to keep the yeast at bay.
+I also had to wipe her paws at the end of each day.
 Again, to keep the yeast at bay but also because she's allergic to mold and human dander.

-Although not recommended for long term use they did suggest an over the counter antihistamines to reduce itching.
-They did suggest limiting this as antihistamines can interfere with the effectiveness of the allergy shots.
-Here's what they suggested:
+Although not recommended for long term use, the veterinary dermatologist did suggest an over the counter antihistamines to reduce itching.

 Immunotherapy comprises of administering small doses of the substances that you dog's allergic to which helps boost the immune system allowing your dog to tolerate the allergen previously causing symptoms.
 The treatment can be given either as an injection or sublingually (under the tongue), but I choose to do the injections.